What's the Difference Between the SM58 and the Beta58A?

 The Beta 58A has a hardened grille, which makes it more difficult to dent.

-For further information on choosing the right microphone, you may find our previous post on "How to Choose the Right Microphone" helpful.
+For further information on choosing the right microphone, you may find our previous post on "How to Choose the Best Microphone for Vocals" helpful.

 Further mic comparison posts available on this website: